-Working at the intersection, of biology, chemistry, and computation, I combine new techniques with the emerging large-scale genomics, chemical biology, and chemical genetics to systematically discover new therapeutics.
+Working at the intersection, of biology, chemistry, and computation, I combine large-scale genomics with chemical biology and chemical genetics to systematically discover new therapeutics.

 Currently, I'm focussed on finding new treatments for tuberculosis (TB), a disease that kills 1.5 million people per year.
 Drug resistance is rising steadily, partly fueled by the standard of care for drug-susceptible TB: a poorly-tolerated regimen of ethambutol, isoniazid, pyrazinamide, and rifampin.